The Blue Coat School, Dudley

 The Blue Coat School was a mixed secondary school located in Dudley, England.
 It was opened in 1869 within buildings in Bean Road, several hundred yards east of Dudley town centre.
 It expanded in 1970 to take in the buildings of Rosland Secondary School, Beechwood Road, at nearby Kates Hill, but the Bean Road site was still used for some lessons until 1981, when it was finally declared redundant after 112 years and sold to make way for a residential development.

 Rosland Secondary School first opened in 1932, serving the new council estates which were being built as an extension to the 19th century Kates Hill area.

 Perhaps its most famous pupil was British comedian Lenny Henry, who attended from 1969 until 1974.
-Robert Hawthorne, the Sky Sports TV commentator, was also a pupil from 1977 to 1981.
+Robert Hawthorne, the Sky Sports TV commentator, was also a pupil from 1977 to 1981, and James Whale was a student in the 1910s.

-The school traditionally had an entry age of 11 years, but in September 1972 it was redesignated as a 12-16 school (gaining comprehensive status three years later) and this age range remained in place until the school's closure.
+The school traditionally had an entry age of 11 years, but in September 1972 it was redesignated as a 12–16 school (gaining comprehensive status three years later) and this age range remained in place until the school's closure.

 By 1988, the school's future was under threat as it was named by Dudley MBC as one of the schools being considered for closure as part of a restructuring of education in the borough.